 The academy has been specifically designed around meeting the needs of children with severe and profound learning difficulties.
-Willoughby is currently benefiting from Lincolnshire’s £50 million capital investment plan to boost special needs teaching and are in the middle of a new build which will enhance and expand our current provision.
+Willoughby has recently benefited from Lincolnshire’s £50 million capital investment plan to boost special needs teaching and in September 2021 were proud to open a new build which has enhanced and expanded our previous provision.
 The academy is decorated to ensure that young people with visual difficulties and those with sensory issues have the best opportunity to learn and concentrate in a safe environment.
-Specialised space for interventions exist in the form of a sensory room, sensory integration suite, hot spa, 4D Immersive Space and a fully equipped ICT suite.
+Specialised space for interventions exist in the form of a sensory room, sensory integration suite, hot spa and 4D Immersive Space.
 The academy also benefits from withdrawal rooms and flexible spaces in classrooms as well as an extensive outdoor area which includes an on-site Forest School.
 Any specialist equipment required is ordered, by the school, as recommended by health professionals/specialist professionals, in line with individual pupil requirements.

 what is your approach to teaching pupils with sen?